dcunited001/dcunited001.github.io/_drafts/our-revolution-of-empowerment-engineering-diffusion-of-influence.md

     - democracy with capitalsm depend more on wealth to act as a store of value, but really as a medium of exchange for influence
-      - btw: VOTE WITH YOUR DOLLAR!! you can vote with a buck every day, do not empower those who you disagree with.
+      - btw: VOTE WITH YOUR DOLLAR!! you can vote with a buck every day. do not empower those who you strongly disagree with.
+        - this is the strongest means we have for changing behaviors and preventing actions we don't agree with.
   - at the end of the day, we've exchanged diffusion of influence via
     $$$ for diffusion via hierarchical social institutions (kinda repeat of above)